blockchain/thunder/README.md

 ### Running

+Node software and Wallet software are completely independent projects.
+Nodes are generally passive participants of the network that only relay payments, whereas the Wallet software is only used to make and receive payments.

+#### Node

 Starting
 ```
-node.jar
+java -jar node.jar
 ```
 will start up an autonomous node that will try to connect to the thunder.network and build channels with random nodes.
+On first startup it will ask the user for some basic configuration.
 After doing so, it will write a basic configuration to disk to read from after next start.
 To be an active part of the network, please configure your firewall to allow incoming connections.
-The default port is 10000, but it can be set in the config file too.
+The default port is 2204, but it can be set in the config file too.

+#### Wallet

 Starting
 ```
-wallet.jar
+java -jar wallet.jar
 ```
 will start up the wallet.
 It will ask for known nodes and get a topology of the network.
 The user can then chose a node to form a channel with and make and receive payments.